IBM (opens in new tab) has revealed it is set to acquire Turbonomic in the latest of a series of cloud computing (opens in new tab) related takeovers.

 IBM argues the acquisition puts it in a position to offer full stack application observability and management in the increasingly complex hybrid cloud environments in today’s enterprises.

-This will help assure performance for its customers while minimizing costs thanks primarily to the use of AI to optimize resources, such as containers (opens in new tab), virtual machines (opens in new tab), servers (opens in new tab), storage (opens in new tab), networks, and databases (opens in new tab).
+This will help assure performance for its customers while minimizing costs thanks primarily to the use of AI to optimize resources, such as containers, virtual machines, servers, storage, networks, and databases.

 "The Turbonomic acquisition is yet another example of our commitment to making the most impactful investments to advance this strategy and ensure customers find the most innovative ways to fuel their digital transformations," said Rob Thomas, Senior Vice President, IBM Cloud and Data Platform.